Jonathan2251/lbd/source/gpu.rst

 **Definition:**
-Memory coalescing is the process of merging memory requests from threads in a warp (NVIDIA: 32 threads, AMD: 64 threads) into as few memory transactions as possible.
+Memory coalescing is the process of merging memory requests from threads in a Warp (NVIDIA: 32 threads, AMD: 64 threads) into as few memory transactions as possible.

 **How It Works:**